 It isn’t going to feel completely true to you just yet — it may even feel uncomfortable or make you feel like you have more doubts — but that’s totally natural.
 Just go with it.

 The important thing is that it translates what you want to feel.

-If your negative statements looked similar to what was above, your positive statements may look like this:
+If your negative vibrations looked similar to what was above, your positive ones may look like this:

 Write the bare bones of your desire in the center of the wheel.
 This brings your feelings into the present moment.
 Instead of wishing for the feeling, you’re going to draw it into your life by focusing on what you truly want.

 Using the examples above, the center of your wheel would read: